 Black rat snakes are carnivorous reptiles native to eastern parts of North America.
 Although these snakes are skillful hunters of small animals, they pose little risk to humans as they do not produce venom.
-Black rat snakes conserve energy in the winter by hibernating.
-They often share hibernation dens with other species of snake such as copperheads.
+Black rat snakes conserve energy in the winter by hibernating, but one of the more interesting black rat snake facts is that they often share hibernation dens with other species of snake such as copperheads.

 The length of a fully-grown black rat snake ranges from 3.5 feet to 8 feet, although most measure between 3 and 5 feet in length.
 Adult snakes are mostly black and have a glossy appearance.
 Adults have a white throat and belly.
-Young black rat snakes are mostly gray with large, brown, irregular-shaped spots.
+Baby black snakes aren't actually black, but instead mostly gray with large, brown, irregular-shaped spots.
 Juvenile black rat snakes darken as they mature and develop their black coloration as they approach their adult size.
 Occasionally, traces of a snake’s juvenile markings are still visible on an adult snake.

 Habitat and Range